Cardinals vs. Dodgers Player Props Betting Odds

-Player prop betting options for Freddie Freeman, Paul Goldschmidt and others are available in the Los Angeles Dodgers-St. Louis Cardinals matchup at Busch Stadium on Friday, starting at 8:15 PM ET.
+Freddie Freeman and Paul Goldschmidt are among the players with prop bets available when the Los Angeles Dodgers and the St. Louis Cardinals square off at Busch Stadium on Saturday (first pitch at 7:15 PM ET).

 Bet on this matchup or its props with DraftKings!